Copyrights of the pictures rest with the respective photographers.

 The picture was taken in around 1980.
 The station was on the long-closed NG line from Champaner Road to Pani Mines, near Vadodara.

 From the Chennai area, where EMUs used to run until a few years ago.
+The line to Anna Nagar branched off from Villivakkam.
 Departmental trains still run there, since the furnishing division of ICF is situated near Anna Nagar.

 The cyclone of December 1964 resulted in the closure of the Pamban-Dhanushkodi section, which was listed as the “main line” in timetables of that period.
 Damage to the line was extensive enough to result in it being abandoned and the branch to Rameswaram now became the main line with ferries to Talaimannar in Sri Lanka.